 As Rannells points out, The Boys in the Band opened at a time when gay men and women could be refused service at New York City bars and closeted gay couples felt compelled to call themselves “roommates.”
 Crowley, now 82, had been struggling to make a living as a screenwriter when he came up with “a vague idea for a candid play about gay men.”
 Inspired by the Alfred Hitchcock thriller Rope and Edward Albee’s Who’s Afraid of Virginia Woolf?, he dreamed up seven friends of varied backgrounds and set them loose in an East Side duplex apartment, joined by a male prostitute and a visitor with ambiguous motivations.

-“The play was very much influenced by things I had been trying and failing at,” says Crowley, who based the central character, party host Michael (to be played on Broadway by four-time Emmy Award winner Jim Parsons), on his own background as a conflicted gay Catholic writer from Mississippi.
+“The play was very much influenced by things I had been trying and failing at,” says Crowley, who based the central character, party host Michael (played on Broadway by four-time Emmy Award winner Jim Parsons), on his own background as a conflicted gay Catholic writer from Mississippi.
 Perhaps not surprisingly, Crowley’s Hollywood colleagues, including producer Dominick Dunne, were less than encouraging.
 “When people got a whiff of what I was writing, they told me I was nuts,” he says in a gentle drawl.
 But by the time the play closed in 1970, Dunne eagerly signed on to produce a film version featuring the original cast.

 Fast-forward half a century, and visionary producer/director/writer Ryan Murphy (Glee, American Crime Story) and Broadway producer David Stone (Wicked, Next to Normal) decided it was time for a golden-anniversary production of The Boys in the Band.
 Murphy’s first call was to Mantello, a two-time Tony nominee for his performances in Angels in America and The Normal Heart, two celebrated dramas influenced by Crowley’s landmark play.